ssuriyaa/test_repo/README.md

 # test_repo
-This is an attempt to lean to use Github
+This is an attempt to learn to use Github